mcosme000/mcosme000/README.md

 When I’m not coding, I will probably be taking photos or reading some books.

 <!-- 🔭 I’m currently working on a blog app made with Rails and -->
-- 🌱 I'm currently learning React 🚀
+- 🌱 I'm currently learning React and Typescript 🚀
 - 👀 I'd love to collaborate on some projects involving front-end
 - 😄 Pronouns: She/Her
 - ✨ Fun fact: last year we bought a house in Nara and we are remodeling it 🔨🎨🏡